Why Getting More Reviews Is a Systems Problem, Not an Asking Problem

 The first is five.
 Five reviews is the threshold at which Google begins treating a business as legitimately established and surfaces it more actively in search results.
 A business below that threshold is effectively invisible to a meaningful portion of local search.
 That is not a competitive disadvantage.
 It is closer to non-existence for many local queries.

 Fifty is the second figure.
 For a profile containing around 400 total reviews, you’ll need about 50 additional positive reviews to effectively lower a single negative one in visibility.
 Since reviews display in chronological order, newly added positive reviews shift older negative ones further down on the visible list.
-However, the numbers show that this dilution approach—which proves more dependable than trying to delete reviews—only works if fresh reviews keep coming in consistently.
+This dilution approach proves more dependable than trying to delete reviews, but only works if fresh reviews keep coming in consistently.

 For a business with ten reviews, a single negative review can move the needle dramatically.
 For a business with 400, a single negative review is a rounding error.
 The difference between those two positions is not the quality of service or the rate of negative experiences.
 It is the infrastructure for systematically converting satisfied customers into public validators.